 There are some other ways the speech adds to the film.
 The Bible quote ties into the themes of Pulp Fiction, but ultimately, it’s just a cool thing to say before shooting someone.And finally, we get to the third way stories can build your scenes.
 Anecdotes can reveal character.
 Let’s look back at the Kill Bill Vol 2 ending and the Superman speech.

 The speech encapsulates the internal struggle within The Bride.
 She wanted to put on the costume of Beatrix Kiddo and lead a normal life.
 However, deep down, she will always be a natural-born killer.
 The movie’s almost over, but we still manage to glean one last bit of insight into The Bride.

 Quentin Tarantino’s storytelling is at the top of its game.
 Screenwriters have to learn that you can’t always have short scenes.
 Sometimes to really build your film, you have to draw a scene out for over 10 minutes.

 Don’t let that task frighten you.
 By analyzing Quentin Tarantino’s use of dialogue in his movies, you can also create masterful scenes that build tension, develop character, and dig deep into the movie’s themes.

 Quentin Tarantino directing tips

 If you know anything about Quentin Tarantino, you know he loves discussing the art of filmmaking.
 Now that you have a better idea of how to write like Tarantino, let's move on to how he goes about directing.
-We've collected interviews from his entire career and distilled some priceless gems about his approach.
+Elsewhere, we categorized Tarantino's directing style but, here, we've collected interviews from his entire career and distilled some priceless gems about his approach.
 Get your pencils and notepads ready, Tarantino Film School is now in session.